HomeGuidesAPI ReferenceRelease notes

 GCP_BUCKET_ROLE="superwise.source.gcs.objectViewer"

-• Project-level role: This role will permit Superwise to subscribe to Pub/Sub topics, allowing for notification when new files are added to the bucket.
+• Project-level role: Allows Superwise to subscribe to Pub/Sub topics, enabling notifications when new files are added to the bucket.

 • Topic-level role: Ensures Superwise can attach a subscription to the Pub/Sub topic and receive messages.